 The new resources are meant to help educate hospitals and staff members.
 The new tools include:

 The CDC hopes that with these tools, hospitals and physicians can accurately determine when opioids are necessary and how high to make the dosage.
-With this critical consideration, hopefully less painkillers will be prescribed.
+With this critical consideration, hopefully, fewer painkillers will be prescribed.
 Of the 12 guidelines, the CDC emphasizes the following: